Product sense interviews are designed to showcase your creativity, empathy, and problem-solving skills during PM interviews.

 After choosing a segmentation method and identifying basic user subsets, select a subset that interests you and explain why it's valuable to discuss.

-Next, consider any goals your users might have.
-Do they have any obvious obstacles or pain points?
+Do your users have obstacles or pain points?

 Take a moment to summarize the goals you think your user subset has, then brainstorm pain points and opportunity areas preventing them from achieving those goals.

-Now, brainstorm ideas that could solve the pain point you’ve identified.
+Now, brainstorm ideas that could solve their pain points.

 These are all characteristics you might incorporate into your recommendations.

-Pick the strongest solution from the previous section and take a moment or two to envision what that product will look like in five or ten years.
+Pick the strongest solution from the previous section and imagine what that product will look like in five or ten years.

 Write it on the whiteboard (if you’re using one) and refer back to it as you continue.